Explore the science behind forensic investigations on this Forensic Science degree.

 Year one

-In your first year, you’ll study the science behind forensics.
-You’ll develop your experimental skills and gain an understanding of the fundamentals of chemical and biosciences.
-You’ll also look at areas of crime and disorder which occur in everyday life.
+In your first year, you’ll start to develop your forensic skills and gain an understanding of the science behind forensic analysis.
+You’ll also look at areas of crime and disorder which occur in everyday life, as well as have an introduction to criminal law, and digital evidence.

 Year two

-You’ll have the opportunity to go on placements to further enhance your understanding and practice of forensic science.
+You’ll also have the opportunity to gain real-world experience through placements, to further enhance your understanding and practice of forensic science.

 Year three

-In your final year, you’ll conduct your independent research project, undertake further studies in advanced analytical techniques, and demonstrate your understanding of forensic science in a practical-based module.
+In your final year, you’ll conduct your independent research project, undertake further studies in advanced topics with the opportunity to tailor your focus with further exploration of biology-based sciences, forensic psychology, or digital analysis, and demonstrate your understanding of forensic investigation in a practical-based module.

 How will I be assessed?